 Live streaming is a great way to expand your reach and cultivate relationships with viewers who share similar interests.
 But there are many other valuable benefits to real-time video streaming.
 A few of the most significant advantages include the following:

-- Connect with audience
+• Connect with audience

-- Increased accessibility
+• Increased accessibility

-- Build a community
+• Build a community

-- Ensure continuing engagement
+• Ensure repeat engagement

-- Cost-effective after initial set up
+• Cost-effective after initial set up

-- Boost conversions
+• Boost conversions

 Connect with audience

 Live streaming makes it easier to get to know your audience and connect with like-minded individuals from around the world.
 Since all interactions are conducted live, you can communicate directly with viewers and provide immediate responses.
-This can help build your brand’s reputation and trust.
+This can help build your brand’s reputation and trust

 Increased accessibility

 Interactive live stream video content gives people remote access to live events like conferences, concerts, and lectures, regardless of location.
 While some people may not be able to attend events in person, online streaming makes it possible for anyone to participate in virtual events.
 Additionally, users can watch the stream at any time and on any device if the recording is available.
+You can further boost the accessibility of your live streams by adding closed captioning to your streams.

 Build a community